sbarbett/reticulating-splines/content/posts/relocating-my-blog-to-github-pages.md

 ## Hugo

-[Hugo](https://github.com/gohugoio/hugo) is a static site generator written in Go that takes Markdown files and turns them into a static site.
+[Hugo](https://github.com/gohugoio/hugo) is a framework written in Go that takes Markdown files and turns them into a static site.
 There’s a [litany of themes](https://themes.gohugo.io/) you can add as **Hugo Modules** (built on Go modules) by importing them in your config.

 The Hugo config file defines site-wide settings.
 Posts use front matter.
 For example (YAML shown here—Hugo also supports TOML and JSON):